vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-rest-docs.md

 * `path-parameters.adoc`
 * `request-parameters.adoc`

-## Integrate and use the generated asciidoctor snippets
+## Integrate and use the generated Asciidoctor snippets
 Create an `index.adoc` file under directory `src/main/asciidoc/`.
-In this file, you will use the asciidoctor "include" macro to include the above generated asciidoctor snippets, as shown below.
+In this file, you will use the Asciidoctor "include" macro to include the above generated Asciidoctor snippets, as shown below.

 ```
 To sync up with asOf time, you will: